-You should keep a copy of the syllabus for each course you take in the MMFT program.
-If you are transferring any courses or take an outside course while in the program, you should also keep a copy of the syllabus.
-When you apply for licensure, you must produce copies of the syllabi of each graduate course you take.
+Students should keep a copy of the syllabus for each course they take in the MMFT program.
+If students are transferring courses or taking an outside course while in the program, they should keep a copy of the syllabus.

 Faculty